chrisob/openshift-user-workload-monitoring-grafana/README.md

 to the `app-monitoring` namespace and will be given permission to query metrics scraped from the `ns1` namespace.

+It's important to understand how RBAC is used to enforce tenancy in OpenShift's user workload monitoring stack (specifically how `kube-rbac-proxy` and `prom-label-proxy` enforce namespace permissions):
+- [OpenShift user workload monitoring enhancement proposal][uwm-proposal]

-Puzzle pieces which comprise this example:
+Other puzzle pieces which comprise this example:
 - [OpenShift OAuth proxy][oauth-proxy], see:
   - `base/grafana/deployment.yaml`
   - `base/grafana/rbac.yaml`